TCR23-new/TDA-with-LLMs/README.md

-# TDA Agent - Topological Data Analysis for Spiking Data
+# TDA Agent - Topological Data Analysis for Spiking Data using ReAct agents

 An AI agent that performs topological data analysis (TDA) on neural spiking data using LangChain and AWS Bedrock.